-Do not hesitate to let us know about the additions you would make!
+Do not hesitate to let us know about the additions you would like to make!

 Ammoniacal Nitrogen (N-NH4 ou N-NH3)

 A physico-chemical parameter expressing the concentration of a sample in ammoniacal nitrogen in its aqueous form (N-NH4) or its gaseous form (N-NH3).
 The analysis of ammoniacal nitrogen is essential in process monitoring and to know the value of the input.
-Ammonia being toxic exceeded a certain level in digesters, it is primordial to follow it.
+Ammonia being toxic exceeded a certain level in digesters, it is important to monitor it closely.
 Ammonia originates primarily from the digestion of proteins and its initial presence in the input.
 It is however essential to distinguish the toxicity rate applicable to free ammonia and not necessarily to ammoniacal nitrogen.
 It is therefore necessary to calculate the free ammonia content as a function of pH and temperature.

 AMMONIACAL NITROGEN / TOTAL NITROGEN (N-NH4/Ntot)